AdamskiJakub/AdamskiJakub/README.md

 - 👋 Hi, I’m @AdamskiJakub
 - 👀 I’m interested in any kind of sport.
 Mostly Gym, kick boxing, volleyball.
 Also I'm a bartender.
+Used to work in Swedish Internet Television ZnipeTV, Gym, Cristal Hotel as a bartender.
+So I can say I like doing diffrent stuff.
 - 🌱 I’m currently learning HTML/CSS/JS/GIT/NODE.
 And slowly creating first sites.
 - 📫 How to reach me? porgenos32@wp.pl